Wisła Kraków: Stadium

-Henryk Reyman Stadium is located at 22 Reymonta Street in Kraków.
+Henryk Reyman Stadium, currently known as Synerise Arena Kraków for sponsorship reasons, is located at 22 Reymonta Street in Kraków.
 The stadium was originally built in 1953 and currently has a capacity of 33,326.
 The stadium was renovated in 2010, being upgraded to UEFA elite standards.
 The Wisła Stadium was also chosen as a reserve venue for the UEFA Euro 2012 tournament, jointly held in Poland and Ukraine.
 The record attendance of 45,000 at Wisła Stadium came on 29 September 1976 when Wisła defeated Celtic 2–0.
 The venue has been a fortress for Wisła, where the team is especially difficult to defeat.
 Wisła holds the all-time Polish football record for consecutive league home games without a loss.
 The streak began following a loss on 16 September 2001 to KSZO Ostrowiec Świętokrzyski, and ended more than five years later on 11 November 2006, when GKS Bełchatów defeated Wisła 4–2.
 The number of matches without a loss was then settled at 73, overcoming the former Polish record of 48 which belonged to Legia Warsaw.
 During the 2008–09 season, Wisła lost points at home only twice, drawing with ŁKS Łódź and being defeated by Lech Poznań.